rems-project/lem/doc/invokation.md

 There are auxiliary files generated as well, which are discussed later.

-Lem has many command line options to configure it's behaviour.
+Lem has many command line options to configure its behaviour.
 Running `lem --help` provides a short documentation of these options.
 The most common ones are explained below.

 ## Backends
 The following command line options tell Lem to generate output for certain backends.
-They are discussed in more detail in the corresponding backend section later.
+They are discussed in more detail in the corresponding backend sections later.
 Notice that multiple backend options can be given in order to generate output for more than one backend.

 - `-ocaml` generate OCaml output
 - `-hol`  generate HOL4 output